DannyMoerkerke/sw-proxy/README.md

 Click the buttons on the demo page to generate the requests and view the results in the dev tools of your browser of choice.

+## Browser support
+Tested in:
+- Chrome 67
+- Safari 11.1
+- Firefox 60
+- Edge 17

+sw-proxy should run in all browsers that support ES6 modules and Service Worker.

 ## Inspecting and debugging the service worker
 For a great explanation of how to inspect and debug service workers in Chrome, Firefox, Safari and Edge check [Tools for PWA developers](https://developers.google.com/web/ilt/pwa/tools-for-pwa-developers#interact_with_service_workers_in_the_browser).